 The mathematics curriculum of B.C. is designed to enable students to make use of calculators in the development of their understanding of concepts and in problem solving.
-Each student is required to have his or her own calculator.
-No calculators are used in Grade 8 and most of Grade 9.
+Each student is required to have their own calculator.
 The school has limited supply of (graphing) calculators for in class use.